 Applications are complete when the following items are submitted to the Graduate School:

 - GRE Test Scores: not required unless applicant deems they are instrumental in demonstrating academic promise.
-(May be required for dual degree applicants.)

 - Transcripts – Upload unofficial transcripts from all institutions attended to the Graduate School application.
 Send official transcripts after you are offered admission.